Muhairwe144J/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+Detailed DNS Resolution Process

+When a user types a URL like www.google.com and presses Enter, the browser needs to resolve the domain name to an IP address through the DNS (Domain Name System) process.
+Here's a detailed step-by-step explanation of how DNS resolution works:

+1. Browser Cache:

+The browser first checks its own cache to see if it has recently resolved the domain.
+If found, it uses the cached IP address, skipping further resolution steps.

+2. Operating System Cache:

+If the IP address is not in the browser cache, the browser queries the operating system’s DNS cache.
+Modern operating systems maintain a cache of DNS queries to speed up the resolution process.

+3. Router Cache:

+If the IP address is not found in the OS cache, the request is sent to the local router, which may also have a cache of DNS queries.

+4. ISP DNS Server:

+If the router does not have the information, the request is forwarded to the ISP’s (Internet Service Provider) DNS servers.
+These servers typically have a larger cache and are the first step in querying authoritative DNS servers if the cache is empty.

+5. Recursive DNS Resolution:

+If the ISP’s DNS server cannot resolve the domain, it performs recursive resolution:
+Root Name Servers: The ISP DNS server contacts a root name server, which responds with the address of a top-level domain (TLD) name server (.com, .net, etc.).
+TLD Name Servers: The ISP DNS server then queries the TLD name server, which responds with the address of the authoritative name server for the specific domain (google.com).
+Authoritative DNS Servers: Finally, the ISP DNS server queries the authoritative DNS server for google.com, which responds with the IP address of www.google.com.

+6. DNS Record Types:

+A Record: Maps a domain name to an IPv4 address.
+AAAA Record: Maps a domain name to an IPv6 address.
+CNAME Record: Canonical Name record that maps an alias name to a true or canonical domain name.
+MX Record: Mail Exchange record that directs email to a mail server.
+TXT Record: Used to store text information related to the domain, often for validation purposes.

+7. DNS Caching and TTL:

+Each DNS record has a TTL (Time-To-Live) value that specifies how long the record should be cached.
+Once the TTL expires, the record is removed from the cache, and a new DNS resolution process must be performed.

+8. DNSSEC:

+DNSSEC (Domain Name System Security Extensions) is a suite of specifications used to secure information provided by the DNS.
+It protects against attacks by signing data to ensure its validity.
 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode